OzzyProjects/datalink_layer_sniffer/README.md

 **New release working with libpcap.
 The older one deals with raw sockets only**

+Firstable, make sure you have libpcap installed on your system :

+`sudo apt-get install libpcap-dev`

 It grabs all revelant strings from packets : url, domain names, json requests etc...

 You can see an example in file named string_log in the results repository